 Check out this cool article by Rubin Naiman, “How Cool Is Your Sleep?”
 It’s about how important it is to cool down, to get good sleep.

-Of all the useless advice I’ve ever had for online casino bonus—and there’s been plenty— the most irksome is this: you’re probably getting all the sleep you need, don’t worry about it—just buck up and get a grip, change your attitude, you’ll be fine.
+Of all the useless advice I’ve ever had for —and there’s been plenty— the most irksome is this: you’re probably getting all the sleep you need, don’t worry about it—just buck up and get a grip, change your attitude, you’ll be fine.
 Actually, I’m pretty clear about how much sleep I need; when I feel sleepstarved, I really am.

 When you start asking people about their sleep—as I did, writing INSOMNIAC—you find that they vary enormously in terms of how much sleep they need and how they weather sleep loss, and there’s not a lot they can do about it.